boomie-techbees/plaindocs-explained/README.md

 - Improved error handling for inaccessible URLs

 ### ✅ Stage 3 — DynamoDB
-- Every successful analysis saved to Amazon DynamoDB in the background
+- A summary of each successful analysis saved to Amazon DynamoDB in the background
 - Captures timestamp, input type, language, and summary

 ### ✅ Stage 4 — Bedrock Guardrails